AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/email-tests-champion-challenger/champion-challenger-define-champion-criteria.md

    >
    >We'll track this metric and send you a report with the data by email.

-1. If you picked one of the default **Champion Criteria**, go ahead and move on to [Champion/Challenger: Configure Report Alerts](/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/email-tests-champion-challenger/champion-challenger-configure-report-alerts.md)!
+1. If you picked one of the default **[!UICONTROL Champion Criteria]**, go ahead and move on to [Champion/Challenger: Configure Report Alerts](/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/email-tests-champion-challenger/champion-challenger-configure-report-alerts.md)!

 ## Custom Champion Criteria {#custom-champion-criteria}

-1. If you want to get fancy, you can go custom by selecting **Custom Conversion** and clicking **Edit**.
+1. If you want to get fancy, you can go custom by selecting **[!UICONTROL Custom Conversion Ratio]** and clicking **[!UICONTROL Edit]**.

    ![](assets/image2014-9-15-13-3a2-3a52.png)